zannloo/tp/docs/DeveloperGuide.md

    Do note that the only required fields are `--name`.
 3. The parser would retrieve all the relevant information from the input and encapsulates it in a `CreateStudentCommand`.
 4. This command would first do these checks:
+   * checks if the specified path contains the group.
+This is done via the `ModelManager::hasGroup` method.
    * checks if the specified path is a valid student path.
-This is done via the `Path::isStudentDirectory` method
+This is done via the `Path::isStudentDirectory` method.
    * checks if adding the student would result in a duplicate within whole of ProfBook, ie if the student id is already taken.
 This is done via the `ModelManager::hasStudentWithId` method.
 5. In this case, if the input was `touch ~/grp-001/1234Y ...` or `touch ~/grp-001/9876A ...` a `CommandException` will be thrown.
 6. If all checks out, the command would create a new student and add the student to the `Model`.
-This addition is done through getting a `GroupChildOperation` facade class from the `Model::groupChildOperation` method.
+This addition is done through getting a `GroupChildOperation` class from the `Model::groupChildOperation` method.
 This would ensure the path to the group is present and valid.
 The student is added through the `GroupChildOperation::addChild` method.
 7. It should look something like this.

    <puml src="diagrams/AddFinalState.puml" width="650" />

-This sequence diagram shows the general flow of the CreateStudentCommand, for more information on each specific component, do head over to their respective documentation.
+This sequence diagram shows the general flow of the `CreateStudentCommand`, for more information on each specific component, do head over to their respective documentation.

 <puml src="diagrams/CreateStudentCommandSequenceDiagram.puml" width="650" />